Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

-The \TOAT\ (stated in Section~\ref{SectionTOAStatement}) gives a uniform exponential growth property satisfied by any foldable map $f \from S \to T$ between any two free splittings $S,T$ of $\Gamma$ rel~$\A$.
-That property asserts the existence of a constant $\Delta$ independent of $S$, $T$ and $f$, such that for any integer $n \ge 1$, if the free splitting complex distance $d_\FS(S,T)$ is at least $n\Delta$ then in $S$ one can find two natural edges $E_1,E_2 \subset S$ such that for any natural edge $E' \subset T$, each of the images $f(E_1),f(E_2)$ crosses $2^{n-1}$ distinct translates of $E'$.
+The \TOAT, in its full ``iterated'' form stated in Section~\ref{SectionTOAStatement}, gives a uniform exponential growth property satisfied by any foldable map $f \from S \to T$ between any two free splittings $S,T$ of $\Gamma$ rel~$\A$, with an integer constant $\Delta=\Delta(\Gamma;\A)$ independent of $S$, $T$ and $f$: for any integer $n \ge 1$, if the free splitting complex distance $d_\FS(S,T)$ is at least $n\Delta$ then in $S$ one can find two natural edges $E_1,E_2 \subset S$ in distinct orbits such that each of the images $f(E_1),f(E_2)$ contains $2^{n-1}$ nonoverlapping subpaths each of which crosses a translate of every natural edge of $T$.

-Section~\ref{SectionUniteratedReduction} gives a brief exponential growth argument to reduce the general case of the \TOAT\ to the special ``uniterated'' case where $n=1$.
-Section~\ref{SectionDistanceBounds} collects various distance bounds in $\FS(\Gamma;\A)$ needed in later sections; we also state Lemma/Definition~\ref{DefPriority} which lays out, in the abstract, the concept of ``fold priority arguments'' which will play a central role throughout the proof of the \TOAT.
-Section~\ref{SectionTwoOverAllOutline} breaks the proof of the uniterated case into a three step outline, those steps being carried out in the three subsections~\ref{SectionOneNatOverAll}--\ref{SectionTwoOverAllStepThree}.
-Before launching into formal details beginning with Section~\ref{SectionUniteratedReduction}, here we explain some of the key ideas of that three step outline.
+The first two subsections carry out some preliminary work.
+Section~\ref{SectionUniteratedReduction} uses a simple exponential growth argument to reduce the general case of the \TOAT\ to the special ``uniterated'' case where $n=1$.
+Section~\ref{SectionDistanceBounds} collects various distance bounds in $\FS(\Gamma;\A)$ needed in later sections.
+Section~\ref{SectionDistanceBounds} also contains Definition~\ref{DefPriority} regarding the ``fold priority construction'', which formalizes a method for exploiting the non-uniqueness of a Stallings fold path in order to find such paths that are particularly useful; this concept of ``fold priority'', which is already implicit in the proofs of \cite[Lemma 5.2 (3)]{\FSOneTag} and in \cite[Lemma 4.13 (3a)]{\RelFSOneTag}, will play a central role throughout the proof of the \TOAT.

+Section~\ref{SectionTwoOverAllOutline} breaks the proof of the uniterated case into a three step outline, those steps being carried out in the three subsections~\ref{SectionOneNatOverAll}---\ref{SectionTwoOverAllStepThree}.

+\paragraph{A sketch of the special case $\FS(F_n)$.} Before launching into formal details of the proof of the \TOAT\ starting with Section~\ref{SectionUniteratedReduction}, here we sketch out some key ideas in a special case, using the same three step outline that is laid out for the general case in Section~\ref{SectionTwoOverAllOutline}.
+The case we consider is that $f \from S \to T$ is a foldable map between two Grushko free splittings of~$F_n$, and so $f$ descends to a foldable map $F \from G \to H$ between the quotient graphs-of-groups $G = S / F_n$, $H = T/F_n$, which we may regard as a homotopy equivalence between two marked graphs representing two vertices of $\FS(F_n)$.

+In this sketch we shall work entirely downstairs in the realm of homotopy equivalences of marked graphs which preserve the marking.
+We assume that the reader is familiar with that realm; this is indeed the exact setting where we first perused the issues of the \TOAT.
+We focus solely on the conclusion of the ``uniterated'' case of the \TOAT, showing that if the distance in $\FS(F_n)$ between $G$ and $H$ is sufficiently large then there exist two natural edges of $G$ such that, when mapped over by $F$, each of the two resulting paths in $H$ crosses every natural edge of~$H$.